Custom software vs SaaS: when to build and when to buy

 Most businesses run a mix of custom software and SaaS products.
 The ones that run well have made deliberate decisions about which category each system belongs in.
 The ones that struggle have drifted into the wrong mix without noticing.
 Understanding the bespoke software advantages and disadvantages of each approach is the first step towards fixing that.

 This page is not a sales pitch for custom development.
-Sometimes a £50/month SaaS subscription is the correct answer.
-Sometimes it is not, and the cost of getting that wrong compounds over years.
-What follows is a practical framework for making the decision clearly, based on 20 years of building custom web applications and advising businesses on when not to.
+The custom software vs SaaS question does not have a universal answer.
+Sometimes a £50/month SaaS subscription is the correct choice, and sometimes it is not, with the cost of getting that wrong compounding over years.
+What follows is a practical framework for making the decision clearly, based on building custom web applications and advising businesses on when not to.

 The underlying trade-off: SaaS (Software as a Service) means renting access to a product built for a broad market.
-You get speed to value, regular updates, and someone else handling infrastructure.
-You give up control over the roadmap, the data model, and how the software fits your process.
-Custom software means building an application designed specifically for your organisation.
-You get exact process fit, full ownership, and no per-seat licensing.
-You accept higher upfront cost, longer time to first value, and responsibility for maintenance.
+You get speed to value, regular updates, and someone else handling infrastructure, but you give up control over the roadmap, the data model, and how the software fits your process.
+Custom, or bespoke, software flips that.
+You get exact process fit, full ownership, and no per-seat licensing, in exchange for higher upfront cost, longer time to first value, and responsibility for maintenance.
 Neither is inherently better.

 The real comparison across ten dimensions

 A fair evaluation of bespoke vs off-the-shelf software needs to go beyond "flexibility vs cost."
-Here is how the two approaches compare across the dimensions that actually matter in practice.
+Here is how the two approaches compare across the dimensions that actually matter in practice, from data portability through to long-term vendor risk.

 | Dimension | SaaS / off-the-shelf | Custom-built |